 Do you have questions about the road ban and/or road use permits?
 Contact Kamruz Zaman, Director of Infrastructure Services at 780-778-2273 ext.
 120 or email@example.com.

 The Town of Whitecourt utilizes a variety of snow clearing and ice control methods to keep Whitecourt roads and walkways safe.

 The Town's initial action is to spread sand at intersections and slippery locations.
-This is following by clearing (plowing), and removal of snow in limited areas.
+This is followed by clearing (plowing), and removal of snow in limited areas.
 These activities take place seven days a week, at all hours that staff and equipment are available.

 Road and sidewalks are done in a priority order to maximize safe travel for the greatest number of users.

-- Major arterial roads and collector roadways, to give good access to within a few blocks of most areas and allow school bus operations.
+Major arterial roads and collector roadways, to give good access to within a few blocks of most areas and allow school bus operations.

-- Downtown business district, to allow owners time in advance to clean adjacent sidewalks.
+Downtown business district, to allow owners time in advance to clean adjacent sidewalks.

-- Residential or local roadways.
+Residential or local roadways.